datastax/cassandra-data-apis/README.md

 ## Building

 This section is mostly for developers.
-It's recommended that you use the pre-built docker image.
+Pre-built docker image recommended.

 ### Building the Docker Image